azaz08967565/cmpb/README.md

 # Installation

-To install this program on Linux use following commands
+To install this program on Linux use following commands:
 ```
 git clone https://github.com/azaz08967565/cmpb
 ```